OpenVPN Server and Client Status¶

 For OpenVPN instances in peer-to-peer mode (shared key or SSL/TLS with a /30

-tunnel network), the output is different.
-OpenVPN does not report the same
+tunnel network), the output is slightly different.
+OpenVPN does not report the

-amount of information for instances running in peer-to-peer mode, so it cannot
+same amount of information for instances running in peer-to-peer mode, so it

 As each instance in this mode is limited to one client per server, the entries are shown in a single table each for clients and servers, with one instance listed per row.

-For a server instance the status indicates whether the instance is running and waiting on connections or if the remote client has connected.
+For a server instance the Status column indicates whether the instance is running and waiting on connections or if the remote client has connected.

-For client instances the status indicates whether a connection is pending or active.
+For client instances the Status column indicates whether a connection is pending or active.